mli/new-docs/python/guide/module/gluon/parameters.md

 Note that the weights are nonzero as they were randomly initialized when we constructed the network.

-`data` is not the only function that we can invoke.
+`data` is not the only method that we can invoke.
 For instance, we can compute the gradient with respect to the parameters.
 It has the same shape as the weight.
 However, since we did not invoke backpropagation yet, the values are all 0.

 ```{.python .input  n=5}
 net[0].weight.grad()